Donal Kelly is from the west of Ireland.

 He likes expired film and multiple exposures.
-He is not sure he has ever caught a pure decisive moment, and is not sure if they exist.
+He is not sure he has ever caught a pure decisive moment, or if they exist.

-He has photographed a bunch of weddings, and created a photobook album for each one.
-It was very slow.
+He has photographed weddings, and created albums for each one.
+Very slow.

 He would like to explore more regions and ideas,

 the self as accumulation,

 the negation of landscape as symbol by manufactured culture